Biro & Sons

 Biro & Sons is a legendary San Francisco silversmith company who’s history dates back to 1945.

-Their number one concern: don’t make the website flashy.
-They wanted to convey old world craftsmanship at every possible turn.
+The family’s number one concern: don’t make the website flashy.
+They wanted to convey old-world craftsmanship at every possible turn.
 And while that meshes with our philosophy that clarity influences more successfully than flash, there had to be something dynamic happening.

 We delivered a website that was clean and simple, without being boring.
 One thing that helped was the use of professional photographer Don Hoekwater, who spent a day in the business taking photos of the Biro’s team at work, the family, and the team behind the name.